-Shenandoah University’s School of Education & Human Development currently offers special programs to further enhance student learning.
+Shenandoah University’s School of Education & Leadership currently offers special programs to further enhance student learning.

 The mission of the Shenandoah Valley Writing project is to improve both writing instruction and the use of writing as a tool to enhance learning in all content areas, PreK-University.
 We strive to elevate teachers to teacher-leaders and to raise the professional stature of classroom teachers.
 We also support and enhance the literacy of our surrounding area through programs for both young writers and adults in addition to our work with practicing educators.

 Claude Moore Center for Literacy (CMCL)